 Unfortunately, due to the planning involved with this event, all volunteers must pre-register or register with a group.
 We also won’t have those awesome shirts for you if you don’t register.

 How can I get a t-shirt?

 When you register to volunteer, you are asked for your t-shirt size!
-When you check in on the morning of Saturday, April 13th, your site leader will give you a shirt.
-You must register by March 25 to get an Earth Day shirt.
+When you check in on the morning of Saturday, April 25th, your site leader will give you a shirt.
+You must register by April 1 to get an Earth Day shirt.
 We do our best, but cannot guarantee that we will have a shirt for you if you register after that time.
 Even with our careful planning, sometimes sites run out of shirts.
-Typically any extra come to the Celebration, so if you come to the Thank You party, we should be able to get you one then.

 Can children participate in the AWS Earth Day Cleanup?